How I store my sewing patterns & projects

 How I store my digital sewing patterns

-My Digital patterns are stored using Dropbox* Once I purchase or create a new pattern, I save it directly to the Dropbox folder on my computer and the moment the folder is synced with my Dropbox account, the file has a back up in the cloud which gives me great peace of mind.
+My Digital patterns are stored using Dropbox* (referral link, I'll earn some extra MB storage if you sign up) Once I purchase or create a new pattern, I save it directly to the Dropbox folder on my computer and the moment the folder is synced with my Dropbox account, the file has a back up in the cloud which gives me great peace of mind.
 It's one of my favorite sewing tools ;)

 If you sign up for a basic account you get to store and access your files from multiple devices, computers, phones, and tablets, for free.
 You get 2 GB which is more than enough for a whole library of PDF sewing patterns.
 I've used the free account for years but recently switched to a paid account because I'm using it for everything but the kitchen sink ;)